emilhe/dash-extensions-docs/transforms/serverside_output_transform.md

 On Heroku, the standard output (blue) still works up til around 1 mio. rows, but the serverside output (yellow) crashed at 100 mio. rows.
 From the logs, I could see that the dyno ran out of memory, i.e. the limit can probably be pushed (much) further by purchasing a more beefy dyno.
 In the head-to-head comparison, the serverside output callback is still faster, but the performance gain has been reduced to a factor of around 10 for small data frames, and 100 for large ones.

+It should be noted that the performance gains reported here apply only to operations where server side caching is relevant (e.g. sharing of data between callbacks).
+Hence, you shouldn't generally expect your app to become 100 times faster by using the `ServersideOutputTransform`.
+In fact, if the performance bottleneck in your app is elsewhere (e.g. rendering of large figures), it might not become faster at all.